KhaledYamout/Group-Profile/README.md

 Student ID: S3801846 Email: s3801846@student.rmit.edu.au
 My name is Tayla Jean Surmon I am 24 years old.
 I was born and bred in Cairns, Far North Queensland.
 I completed my year 12 certificate at St Marys Catholic College in 2012.
 During my years at high school I had the burning desire to move into higher education and complete a degree in occupational once I completed my year 12 certificate, however I put that on hold took a gap year and unfortunately didn’t follow that desire, instead found happiness in working as a gymnastics coach (which I had already been doing since 2007) .
 My Mum was born in Sydney, however had the opportunity to travel far and wide as her dad was a plane engineer.
 My Dad is from Papua New Guinea and moved to Sydney Australia at the age of 6.
 I have 3 Older brothers all of which were born in Sydney.
 My first and only spoken language is English, however I would like to learn Japanese in the future.
 Between 2016 and the beginning of 2019 I worked as an insurance broker and gained my Tier 2 in General Insurance Broking.
 Currently I am working in a bank and in the process of completing my Tier 2 in Banking.
 I have a dog named Bruce and a cat named Mitsy who I absolutely adore.
 Up until 2013 I was a Gymnast/Trampolinist and extremely enjoyed it.
 My early retirement from Gymnastics/Trampolining came in 2013 when I decided that my knees and body was no longer able to take the harsh impact of the sport.
 7 years later I decided it was time to jump back into full-time study and am now in the process of completing my Diploma of Business (Financial Planning).

+### Saad Alvi

+Name: Saad Alvi
+Student ID: S3799294

+Since a young age I have been in the workforce.
+Slowly becoming more experienced with my work I noticed that I would need to educate myself beyond a high school level.
+Many of my problems arise from trying to learn how to maintain the business, keeping up with the finances and making critical decisions.
+At this stage of my life I found that the best thing for me would be to do a Bachelors course in Financial Planning.
+This would be helping me directly in my work.
+I decided to go through my options as I have to go in to work from Monday to Friday even the weekends sometime.
+Working nine to five can be a lot of work and trying to go into class would be near impossible.
+So I decided to take up Open University.
+This would help me work and I would still be able to do my course.
+After finishing my course I feel as if I would have a lot more skill set to bring into my future problems.
+I will be able to help myself personally and career wise

 ## Team Profile

 Khaled Yamout